Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include investments in renewable energy projects, grid modernization efforts, and energy efficiency programs.
+Recent Initiatives: Recent strategic initiatives include investments in renewable energy projects, grid modernization efforts, and expansion of energy efficiency programs.

 Summary